BACKGROUND

 AMAP’s Climate Assessment work will include an assessment of the societal impacts of climate change in Arctic communities.
 AMAP is also working alongside CAFF (Working Group on Conversation of Arctic Flora and Fauna) on a new assessment of climate change and its impacts on Arctic ecosystems and ecosystem feedbacks.

 AMAP has produced a series of assessments of climate change in the Arctic.
 The first was the ACIA report (Arctic Climate Impact Assessment) in 2005, it was followed by two SWIPA reports (Snow, Water, Ice and Permafrost in the Arctic) in 2011 and 2017.
 An update to key findings of SWIPA was published in 2019.
+The most recent report is the AMAP Arctic Climate Change Update 2021: Key Trends and Impacts.

-- Arctic climate indicators: time trends of key climate indicators
+- Multiple Arctic climate change indicators

 CONTACTS